Pre-Purchase Home Inspection

 The Washington State Department of Agriculture (WSDA) defines a Structural Pest Inspector as: An individual who performs the service of inspecting a building for wood destroying organisms, their damage, or conditions conducive to their infestation.
 Wood destroying organisms include insects or fungi that will consume, excavate, develop in, or otherwise modify the integrity of wood or wood products.
 They include, but are not limited to, carpenter ants, moisture ants, subterranean termites, dampwood termites, beetles in the family Anobiidae, and wood decay fungi (wood rot).

 If you do not require an inspection of your entire home or structure, we can inspect the condition and integrity of the major systems (i.e. roof, plumbing, electrical, and foundation systems), or we can tailor an inspection to meet your needs.
-While it is generally recommended that an entire structure be inspected (systems work together and effect other parts and systems of a structure).
+It is generally recommended that an entire structure be inspected (systems work together and effect other parts and systems of a structure).

-A Home Inspector is limited and/or prohibited by The Washington State Department of Agriculture (WSDA) in the scope of their inspections.
+A Home Inspector is limited and/or prohibited by the Washington State Department of Agriculture (WSDA) in the scope of their inspections.
 They are not supposed to inspect for or report on wood destroying organisms; only a licensed, Structural Pest Inspector may identify wood destroying insects or damage as a result of these insects.
 For more information about this from the WSDA, click here.